bbauska/W3Cx-5of5/README.md

 -   You will see how to build many instances of objects using ES5 constructor functions and the new ES6 classes

--   You will learn how to use the \"new\" keyword for building objects, and about the mysterious \"this\" keyword you already met in some examples
+-   You will learn how to use the &quot;new&quot; keyword for building objects, and about the mysterious &quot;this&quot; keyword you already met in some examples

--   You will learn about \"class properties and methods\" (vs.
+-   You will learn about &quot;class properties and methods&quot; (vs.
-    \"instance properties and methods\")
+    &quot;instance properties and methods&quot;)

 Finally, you will use these new concepts for improving the small game we started to develop in Module 2!